HenrikBengtsson/jottr.org/content/post/2025-06-23-globals_improvements.md

 <a href="/2025/06/19/futureverse-10-years/"><img src="/post/future-logo-balloons.png" alt="The 'future' hexlogo balloon wall" style="width: 20%; padding-left: 2ex; padding-bottom: 2ex; float: right;"/></a>

 The **future** package [celebrates ten years on CRAN] as of June 19, 2025.
-This is the first of a series of blog posts highlighting recent improvements to the **[futureverse]** ecosystem.
+This is the first in a series of blog posts highlighting recent improvements to the **[futureverse]** ecosystem.

 The **[globals]** package is part of the futureverse and has had two